 By Bernard Lunn

-Gate #2: Prove the Concept (aka Product Market Fit).
+- Gate 2: Prove the Concept = Product Market Fit.

 It takes totally different leadership skills to go through each of these four gates.
 Few founders have all the four different skills needed, which is why so many ventures fail as they attempt to pass through these gates.
 Even harder is the fact that the skills, techniques and attitudes that make you successful going through one gate are exactly the opposite of the skills, techniques and attitudes that make you successful going through the next gate.

-This is like a ski slalom race where you have to change from downhill to snowboard to telemark as you go through each gate.
+This is like a ski race where you have to change from downhill to slalom to telemark to langlauf skis as you go through each gate.
 Yes, that is very, very hard!

 There has been a lot of fruitless debate about whether concept or execution is more important.
 This debate is silly, because you must have both.
 A bad concept that is brilliantly executed will be nothing more than a tough uphill slog with relatively little reward at the top.
 On the other hand, a brilliant concept with weak execution is nothing more than “woulda, coulda, shoulda”.